-- · Tide tables;
+- tide tables;

-- Clipboards and data sheets;
+- clipboards and data sheets;

-- Radio;
+- radio;

-- · Compass;
+- compass;

-- Ruler;
+- ruler;

-- Tape measure;
+- tape measure;

-- Flags and stakes (to mark the location of buried oil);
+- flags and stakes (to mark the location of buried oil);

-- Camera and video equipment; and
+- camera and video equipment; and - GPS.

-- GPS.

 Implementation of this OMP will require a field deployment vessel or aircraft.
 The vessel or aircraft specifications should allow for covering the required sampling area and safe access to water for sampling.
-The vessel that would be used is expected to be no larger than the project vessel used for the Petrel-3 and Petrel- activities.
+The vessel that would be used is expected to be no larger than the project vessel used for the Woollybutt Operations.

 A field vessel or aircraft will be deployed within 72 hours from Darwin.
-Thamarrurr Rangers (if mobilised) have access to their own vessel locally and may be deployed within 24 hours (tides permitting).